corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-int-test.md

 title: Write and run integration tests
 ---

 After you've built your CorDapp, it can be useful to write and run integration tests to be sure that all parts of your application are working together as they should be.
-Use integration tests to test CorDapp elements as a group against a locally-deployed Corda network.
+Use integration tests to test the CorDapp's elements as a group against a locally-deployed Corda 5 network.

 In the Corda 5 Developer Preview you can use the `corda-dev-network-lib` to run these tests.
 This test library connects your test code with the specified test network and its node.